Obtaining Probate

 Probate can be a lengthy process which can take hours of administrative work and in addition if you make a mistake when carrying out the complex process yourself, you could be held legally and/or financially responsible.
 Therefore, it’s crucial you get the best advice.

-IMD Solicitors have a wealth of expertise and successfully acted for many clients in this area.
+IMD Solicitors have a wealth of expertise and successfully acted for many clients who live in the UK or abroad.

 Dealing with these matters at a time when going through the grief of losing a loved one can be very upsetting and stressful.
 Our specialist multi-cultural probate lawyers are here to lessen that burden for you, contact them today to discuss your needs.

 We are often instructed by beneficiaries that live abroad, or clients that are entitled to take out a grant either by a way of appointment or due to other interest in the Estate.
 Probate cases with an international element can be particularly problematic and ensuring that from the start you have a representative with the right experience and knowledge is crucial.
-Because of our unique, multicultural team and their expertise and also because of connections and partnerships with experts across Europe, we are able to consider the best course of action in every case from the outset.
+Our unique, multicultural team of experts and have connections and partnerships with experts across Europe.
+We are therefore able to consider the best course of action in every case from the outset.

 We advised and represented in cases with the Estate’s assets located in multiple jurisdictions, beneficiaries residing in different EU countries, including a case with over 15 beneficiaries in Europe and the United States.
 We are always able to quickly identify possible obstacles in the UK jurisdiction and obtain supporting statements or documents that may be required from foreign courts or experts.

-Our experts will make sure that your case, regardless of its complexity, is progressed smoothly and with as little involvement from yourself as possible.
+Our experts will make sure that your case, regardless of its complexity, is progressed smoothly and with as little involvement from yourself as possible if that is your wish.

 Funding your case